 - Water and ice dispensers – There are a growing number of freestanding and American fridge freezers to choose from if you want chilled water and ice at the touch of a button.
 But check whether you're getting a model that you refill yourself or needs plumbing in.

 Find out more in our guide: fridge freezer features explained.

 If you want to make a statement with your fridge freezer you can choose one in a different colour from the standard white – black and stainless steel are really popular.
 Or you can go for a retro fridge freezer like those made popular by Smeg.

 Buying a different coloured fridge freezer shouldn't add much to the price if you choose one with a silver or black finish.

 If you want a metal, gloss or glass finish, expect to pay a fair bit more.

-Every fridge freezer has a ‘climate class’, which tells you the range of room temperatures it’s designed to work in.
-Most UK fridge freezers have a climate class of SN and will work in rooms that range from 10°C to 32°C.
+Every fridge freezer has a climate class, which tells you the range of room temperatures it’s designed to work in.

 In the UK, models have a climate class beginning with either SN or N, meaning they're designed for room temperatures as low as 10°C or 16°C respectively.